Runner’s Knee Pain Specialists

 You may begin your treatment with gentle massage to reduce inflammation above your kneecap, since runner’s knee involves the connection of your kneecap to your thigh.
 Massage directed toward pain often works well for treating the early stages of runner’s knee.

-Your Brooklyn physical therapist is trained to seek out the cause of your condition, as much as to help you with rehabilitation and recovery.
+Your best Brooklyn physical therapist is trained to seek out the cause of your condition, as much as to help you with rehabilitation and recovery.
 The investigation includes reviewing the various shoes you wear.
 Women are highly discouraged from wearing high, spiked heels, for example, since they place enormous pressure on your knees and often cause them to move unnaturally.
 Your therapist may also recommend different shoes for various sports.

 Runner’s Knee Treatment Options